-NOTE 16.
-OTHER COMPREHENSIVE LOSS
+NOTE 15.
+OTHER COMPREHENSIVE PROFIT (LOSS)

-There were no significant tax effects allocated to any component of Other comprehensive income (loss) for the years ended December 31, 2019, 2018 and 2017.
-The 2017 reclassification adjustment out of Other comprehensive income (loss) included in the Consolidated Statements of Comprehensive Loss, which relates to foreign currency translation, was recorded upon the liquidations of Litha and Somar in 2017.
-Substantially all of the Company's Accumulated other comprehensive loss balances at December 31, 2019 and December 31, 2018 consist of Foreign currency translation loss.
+There were no significant tax effects allocated to any component of Other comprehensive income / (loss) for the years ended December 31, 2019 and 2018.
+Substantially all of the Group's Accumulated other comprehensive income (loss) balances at December 31, 2019 and December 31, 2018 consist of Foreign currency translation gain / (loss).